-- Set the desired hourly rate for each project.
+- Set the desired billable rate for each project.

-You can’t assign a custom hourly rate for a specific time entry.
-But, you can use a tag to indicate a special hourly rate so you know how much to charge when preparing an invoice.
+You can’t assign a custom billable rate for a specific time entry.
+But, you can use a tag to indicate a special billable rate so you know how much to charge when preparing an invoice.

 Setting custom currency #

 To change currency, go to Workspace settings and type your currency instead of USD.